-The economics faculty believes that a broad pattern of service -- to students, the economics department, and the college in general are necessary for tenure and promotion.
-College service in these three areas can take a variety of forms, and the economics faculty accepts all those activities specified in Article VIII (as passed by the faculty on April 25, 2002) as evidence of college service for the appropriate area.
-These service activities can include participation in College committees, involvement in student activities, cooperation and effectiveness in departmental and interdepartmental programs, active and effective participation in the cultural and intellectual life of the College, and service in the outside community.
+The economics faculty believes that a broad pattern of service -- to students, the economics department, and the college in general are necessary for tenure and promotion to full professor.
+College service in these three areas can take a variety of forms, and the economics faculty accepts all those activities specified in Article VIII as evidence of college service for the appropriate area.
+These service activities can include participation in College committees, involvement in student activities, participation in departmental and interdepartmental programs, participation in the cultural and intellectual life of the College, and service in the outside community.
 Effective academic student advising is essential.
-The economics major and economics department service commitments are among the largest in the college, and, in any case, it is the responsibility of each economics faculty member to accept or seek out an adequate number of advisees, in or out of the major, over the period relevant to the candidacy to avoid imposing a disproportionate number of advisees on one's colleagues.
-We also note that evidence of Candidate involvement in Arts and Sciences programs outside the economics department such as RCC, Honors, and interdisciplinary courses or programs are laudatory and encouraged as well.
+It is the responsibility of each economics faculty member to accept or seek out an adequate number of advisees, in or out of the major, over the period relevant to the candidacy to avoid imposing a disproportionate number of advisees on one's colleagues.
+Service on a College standing committee or standing subcommittee for multiple years, or serving as department chair for multiple years, along with establishing a pattern of service that has continued beyond that established by tenure and is likely to be ongoing in the future is required for promotion to full professor.